influxdata/telegraf/plugins/inputs/opcua_listener/README.md

 ## Group Configuration

-Groups can set default values for the namespace, identifier type, and tags settings.
+Groups can set default values for the namespace, identifier type, tags settings and sampling interval.
 The default values apply to all the nodes in the group.
 If a default is set, a node may omit the setting altogether.
 This simplifies node configuration, especially when many nodes share the same namespace or identifier type.

 The output metric will include tags set in the group and the node.
 If a tag with the same name is set in both places, the tag value from the